rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-feeds-faq/index.md

 {{</accordion>}}
 {{<accordion title="What can I use Cloud Feeds for?" col="in" href="accordion4">}}

-During the Early Access Program, Cloud Feeds has limited functionality and event notifications.
-We add additional features as development continues, and some existing functionality might change.
+Cloud Feeds has limited functionality and event notifications.

 The following table shows the kind of information, in the form of events, that you can receive for various Rackspace Cloud services.